mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 biggest reasons for project failure is due to clients realizing new needs during the design and production phases.
 Because the client has been overexposed to their idea, they mistakenly assume that some details of their journey or motivations aren't relevant to share.
-The problem is that when clients cannot clearly describe the problem they are trying to solve at the start, their needs may be self-contradictory throughout the project.
+The issue is that when clients cannot clearly describe the problem they are trying to solve at the start, their needs may turn self-contradicting throughout the project.

 #### Listen Actively and Delay Judgement